debian-pi/raspbian-ua-netinst/README.md

     rootsize=     # / partition size in megabytes, leave empty to use all free space timeserver=time.nist.gov
     timezone=Etc/UTC # set to desired timezone (e.g. Europe/Ljubljana)
-    ip_addr=dhcp
+    locale=  # if specified, it will configure the system to use that locale (e.g. en_US.UTF-8) ip_addr=dhcp
     ip_netmask=0.0.0.0
     ip_broadcast=0.0.0.0